jj-zhu/jj-zhu.github.io/index.md

 ### If you are a student looking for internship or research opportunities

-Please write a short email without too much copy-paste about the courses and projects you have done in ML/optimization/control.
-Please also include your CV or resume :)
+Please write a short email and include:

+- CV/resume
+- 1-page research statement about the relevant projects and course works
+- Scanned transcripts of undergrad and graduate studies

 ![learning and control](/images/atom.png)